COAST Officers and Board of Directors

 Matt Dobberteen, Alternative Transportation Manager, County of Santa Barbara

-Matt Dobberteen was born in Boston and raised in Norman, Oklahoma.
-Educated at UCSB, where he was a student leader on public policy and resource management, and was elected to the board of IV Rec & Parks right out of school.
-He became a contract consultant to the County Parks Department, and later began working at the County Planning Department.
-Matt worked on numerous long-range and community planning projects.
-He was named County Redevelopment officer, working on projects in Old Town Goleta, Orcutt, and Isla Vista.
-Named to a similar position with the new City of Goleta.
-Matt accepted his current position, in the Transportation Planning division of the County Public Works Department, where he works on conventional and sustainable transportation projects of every kind.
+Matt was born in Boston and raised in Norman, Oklahoma.
+Educated at UCSB, a student leader on public policy and resource management, Matt was elected to the board of IV Rec & Parks right out of school.
+He then joined the County of Santa Barbara Planning Department, working on many long-range community planning projects.
+He was named County Redevelopment officer and was in charge of projects in Old Town Goleta, Orcutt, and Isla Vista.
+In his current position in the County Public Works Transportation Planning division, Matt works on conventional and sustainable transportation projects of every kind.

 Helene Schneider, Mayor, City of Santa Barbara